BiznetLab/nessusParser/README.md

 # nessusParser
+# This script has been developed by Behruz Cebiyev

 [ What is this script for? ]

 If you have a nessus export or multiple nessus exports in csv format, you may need to parse them based on vulnerability IDs.